 Choosing trekking poles is often a hard choice for new hikers.
 Do you want the lightest weight?
 The most durable?
 The cheapest?
-In this article, we’re going to focus on carbon fiber vs aluminum trekking poles to help make your decision easier.
+In this article, we will focus on carbon fiber vs aluminum trekking poles to help make your decision easier.

 The main difference is their durability and weight, with carbon fiber being far more lightweight but less durable and aluminum being very durable but much heavier.
 The big benefit will end up being based on need.
 Are you looking for a budget item or to cut the most weight?